ibm-cloud-docs/containers/cli-ks-plugin-v2.md

-The managed Istio service mesh.
+Update the managed Istio add-on to a newer version.
 {: shortdesc}

 ```sh